lexbailey/nearmypostcode/README.md

 `E_FORMAT` - Postcode format is not recognised.
 `E_NOTFOUND` - Postcode was not found in the data file provided.
+`E_DATA_VERSION` - Indicates that the data file does not have a sufficient version to complete the requested operation.
+(Currently only used when looking up an outward code with a V1 format data file.)

 # LLM Policy